CaliforniaTravelUnited States

 The best time to visit San Francisco is during the spring and autumn months.
 The weather is warmer and the weather is typically sunnier than most days.
 During the summer, the city is usually foggy and it is not as pleasant.

 Where To Stay In San Francisco : The best place to stay in San Francisco is in downtown or the Financial District.
 Here you will be located close to the action and near Union Square.
-Stay at Nikko Hotel and you will be steps away from all of the shopping by Union Square.

-Recommended By Constance of The Adventures Of Panda Bear
+Recommended by Constance of The Adventures Of Panda Bear

 Have you been to any of these places near Los Angeles?
 Or do have more getaway ideas to share?
 Let us know in the comments section below.